-The safest window coverings in homes with young children have no exposed pull cords or inner cords – including cords against the back of the fabric, which can be equally as deadly.
+The safest window coverings in homes with young children have no exposed pull cords or inner cords – including cords against the back of the fabric (such as in Roman blinds), which can be equally as deadly.

 If you are installing new window coverings, we recommend choosing curtains or blinds without any exposed cords.
 If you already have blinds or shades in your home and are not in a position to replace them, we recommend using a tension device or altering the cords to keep them permanently safe and out of reach.

 Accidental strangulation can happen very quickly, and no one can watch a child 100% of the time.
 In less than the time it takes to boil the kettle, a young child can become tangled in a loose cord and lose consciousness.
 It's important to consider window coverings throughout your home, not just in children's bedrooms – anywhere children may be able to climb on furniture or reach windows.

 Start by going through your home to identify any blinds or curtains with long or looped cords that are within a child's reach or near furniture they can climb on.

 1. Replace or remove any window coverings with cords

 The best way to manage a safety risk is to remove the risk.
 If possible, we recommend replacing corded blinds and curtains with cordless alternatives.
 These are available from most major retailers for a reasonable cost.

 If you are not able to remove corded window coverings, you can make them safer by installing a tension safety device on all loose or looped cords.
 These devices are often included with the blind when purchased and should always be installed as instructed.